Jaden-Haagen/Music-Streaming-Project/README.md

 #Running the program within windows 10/11, eclipse IDE version 4.3, Java JDK 21.

--Make sure your JavaFX is configured correctly, within your configured JavaFX download and upload our files()
+-Make sure your JavaFX is configured correctly, within the eclipse IDE from there download our code and add it to the correct eclipse workspace.

--To run the program you currently need to call the UserInterface file located in src/application/UserInterface.java
+-open our project within eclipse

--Click run on the UserInterface.java with all the the other application files in your IDE
+-To run the program you need to run the UserInterface file located in src/application/UserInterface.java.